Joe's Scarecrow Village

-Joe's Scarecrow Village, also known simply as Joe's Scarecrows, was a roadside attraction located in Cap LeMoine near Chéticamp, Nova Scotia.
-The village was founded in 1984 by the late Joe Delaney and later run by his son Chester Delaney before closing in 2011.
+Joe's Scarecrow Village, also known simply as Joe's Scarecrows, was a roadside attraction located in Cap LeMoine near Chéticamp in Nova Scotia.
+The village was founded in 1984 by Joe Delaney and later run by his son Chester Delaney before closing in 2011.

 Description

 Joe's Scarecrow Village was a collection of scarecrows located in a field beside the Cabot Trail, a Cape Breton highway with a high volume of tourists.
-The scarecrows were dressed in a variety of costumes, including fisherman, a wedding party, school children, celebrities and politicians.
+The scarecrows were dressed in a variety of costumes, including those of fisherman, a wedding party, school children, celebrities, and politicians.
 Joe Delaney, the attraction's creator, described the costumes as being similar to those traditionally worn by local Acadians for mi-carême festivities.
 The scarecrows were labelled with names and descriptions, with some of the scarecrows being memorials to local people.
-The Village featured a souvenir shop and snackbar.
+The Village featured a souvenir shop and snack bar.
 The attraction did not charge admission but accepted donations for the ongoing maintenance of the project.
-As a novel tourist site, Delaney was given an innovation award by the Cape Breton Tourist Association, and an honour roll award by the Tourist Industry Association of Nova Scotia.
+As a novel tourist site, Delaney was given an innovation award by the Cape Breton Tourist Association, and an honor roll award by the Tourist Industry Association of Nova Scotia.

 Origins

 Joe's Scarecrow Village was started by Joe Delaney, a retired school janitor who planted a vegetable garden on his property in 1984.
 Delaney and his sons built three scarecrows intended to keep wild animals out of the vegetable garden.
 They set up the scarecrows in the garden at night, and the following morning found a charter bus and several cars parked on the side of the road.
 In all, there were more than 50 people in the field looking at the scarecrows and taking photos.
 According to Delaney, a woman from California said to him, "Joe, for the love of God, never mind your garden.
 Put up more scarecrows.
 That's what we want to see.
 If you can make those three, you can make more.
 And that's what people want to see.
 Instead of these gift shops and museums and all that."
 This inspired Delaney to begin creating more scarecrows.
 In 1984, Delaney had created a total of 12 scarecrows; by 1985 this number grew to around 30, and by 1986 there were 46 scarecrows.
 In 1986 Joe's Scarecrows had approximately 18,000 visitors from around the world.
 By 1989, it had attracted over 27,000 visitors.
-At that time, Delaney referred to his Scarecrow Village as Joe's Drive-in Theatre of Scarecrows.
+At that time, Delaney referred to his Scarecrow Village as "Joe's Drive-in Theatre of Scarecrows."